On the gonality of stable curves: Admissible covers

-A smooth curve is \emph{$k$-gonal} if it admits a $\mathfrak{g}_{k}^{1}$, that is, a line bundle of degree $k$ having at least two sections.
+A smooth curve is \emph{$k$-gonal} if it admits a $\mathfrak{g}_{k}^{1}$, that is, a line bundle of degree $k$ having at least two independent sections.
 Equivalently, a smooth curve is $k$-gonal if it admits a map of degree $k$ or less to $\mathbb{P}^{1}$.
 Now, a stable curve $C$ is \emph{$k$-gonal} if it is a limit of smooth $k$-gonal curves in $\overline M_g$.
-More precisely, $C$ is $k$-gonal if it admits a smoothing $f:\mathcal{C}\rightarrow B$ such that the general fiber is a $k$-gonal smooth curve and the special fiber is $C $.
-Note that, although a $k$-gonal stable curve does admit a $\mathfrak{g}_{k}^{1}$, the converse is not always true.
-Indeed, if $C$ is the curve obtained by gluing a Weierstrass point of a hyperelliptic smooth curve to a non-Weierstrass point, then the resulting $\mathfrak g_1^2$ on $C$ is not a limit of $\mathfrak{g}_{1}^{2}$ on smooth curves.
+More precisely, $C$ is $k$-gonal if it admits a smoothing $f:\mathcal{C}\rightarrow S$ whose geometric general fiber is a $k$-gonal smooth curve and the special fiber is $C $.